djinnome/mentos_paper/tab1nr08fi8.md

-There is an important relationship bet
+There is an important relationship between the net rate